Why The Newly Proposed Sepsis Treatment Needs More Study

 Carlbom says he is an early adopter.
 Other doctors who work in his hospital's intensive care unit are taking a "wait and see" approach.
 Of course, Carlbom is eager for scientific evidence as well.

 Dr. Mark Rumbak, a pulmonologist at the University of South Florida in Tampa, is also trying the protocol.
 Marik is an old friend, Rumbak says, so he heard about Marik's treatment months ago.
-So far, Rumbak has tried it on 30 to 40 patients, and most have done well, he says.
+So far, Rumbak has tried it on at least 30 patients, and most have done well, he says.

 "Not only do they do better; they do better quickly," he says.
 "Within 24 to 48 hours you see the patients responding.
 It's actually quite nice, it's quite dramatic."